jakeb91/cobloaf-engineering/docs/blog/posts/20250321-debunking-samknows.md

 But SamKnows itself is essentially just a software product, neither they nor Cisco own or operate any of the actual infrastructure that the service is run on (more on that in [Disclosure](#disclosure)).

 SamKnows as a product appears to have largely been borged into [ThousandEyes](https://www.thousandeyes.com/), another black-box product used for measuring and monitoring network performance.
-The [SamKnows One](https://samknows.one) portal remains available but with no sign-up button and instead a slightly smoke-and-mirrors message for those who wish to sign-up.
+The [SamKnows One](https://samknows.one) portal remains available but with no sign-up button and instead a slightly smoke-and-mirrors message for those who wish to sign up.
 Due to the proprietary nature of the software behind SamKnows and ThousandEyes, I believe it is unlikely that the testing methodology being used to generate the Measuring Broadband reports will be able to be revealed due to various legal and commercial restrictions.

 As far as the infrastructure that SamKnows is operating on within Australia is concerned, they utilise the following providers: